-Figure 3 The spawning stock biomass (SSB) of the North Sea and West of Scotland saithe stock from 1967 to 2019 and the projected SSB in 2020, and the fishing mortality rate (F) from 1963 to 2018 and the projected F in 2019.
-The horizontal dashed line shows the average SSB over the last 40 years (1979 - 2019).
+Figure 3 The spawning stock biomass (SSB) of the North Sea and West of Scotland saithe stock from 1967 to 2020 with the projected SSB in 2021, and the fishing mortality rate (F) from 1963 to 2019 with the projected F in 2020.
+The horizontal dashed line shows the average SSB over the last 40 years (1981 - 2020).
 In the 1960s and 1970s the abundance of saithe was enhanced by the 'gadoid outburst' (see p.
 3).
 (ICES Data; see p.
 2.)

 The spawning stock biomass (SSB) of saithe in the North Sea and West of Scotland areas peaked during the gadoid outburst (see page 3), after which it declined to about 1990.
-Over the last 40 years the SSB has fluctuated with a general upwards trend.
+Over the last 40 years the SSB has fluctuated about a long-term average.

 The fishing mortality rate (F) for saithe has generally declined over the last 35 years, having increased during and after the gadoid outburst.
-It remains close to the lowest level recorded in the last 50 years.
+Although it has increased in recent years it remains relatively low in historical terms.